 An Edo-Period Map of Japan's Provinces

-In Edo-period Japan, one popular type of rebus was the so-called ‘[Fictitious] Plan for Amusement in Great Japan’ ([Kari] Dai Nihon asobi ezu [仮]大日本遊び絵図).
-It is a map, which presents the old Japanese provinces and their names in pictures.
-Different versions of this rebus map are handed down to us.
+In Edo-period Japan, rebuses were popular.
+One example is a map that represent the names of the old Japanese provinces in pictures.
+Different versions are handed down to us.
 For instance, a colored print, with the title ‘Guide with a Complete List of Provinces, Convenient for Illiterate People’ (Muhitsu chōhō kuni zukushi annai 無筆重宝国尽案内) is currently in the property of the Kobe City Museum).

 Judith Vitale: An Edo-Period Map of Japan's Provinces, URL: https://www.adfontes.uzh.ch/en/382150/training/old-maps/japan-provinces/

-The authors would like to thank Masaharu Yasuda, Gifu Prefectural Library, for his kind support.
-They would also like to express their gratitude to Miyazaki Katsunori for his help.
+The author would like to thank Masaharu Yasuda, Gifu Prefectural Library, for his kind support.
+She would also like to express her gratitude to Nobutake Kamiya and Miyazaki Katsunori for their help.